phansch/philhansch.net/_posts/2013-12-29-for-everyone.md

 ---
-title: This one is for everyone
+title: "This one is for everyone"
-layout: post
+layout: "post"
-excerpt: How I turned my life around.
-About depression, video game addiction and social anxiety.
+excerpt: "How I turned my life around.
+About depression, video game addiction and social anxiety."
 aliases: ["2013/12/29/for-everyone/"]
 ---